-- Behavior dealing and use of languages of the supervisory officers of the local bodies should be b) - CIW is to find out and isolate such personnel who exhibit abnormal behavior either due to work related stress or other problem. - The activities of the CISF personnel working under each Companies should minutely be watched C) and information about their intimacy with fertile groups, anti-social elements, trade union leaders etc. - Quarter Guard and Kote duty personnel to be formed amongst the loyal and efficient staffs. d) e) - CISF intelligence work should be geared-up properly so that they are in a position to collect the most up to date and authentic information.
-Emphasis should be laid on area intelligence i.e. - Proper training and intelligence input to the CISF personnel at all levels from constabulary to the f) Unit Commanders.
-Exchange of views on such matters. - Timely collection.
-Collation, evaluation, interpretation and dissemination of information are to be g) - A quick reaction team or striking reserve Forces are to be formed amongst the loyal and efficient h) staff.
+- Behavior dealing and use of languages of the supervisory officers of the local bodies should be a) b) - CIW is to find out and isolate such personnel who exhibit abnormal behavior either due to work related stress or other problem.
+C) - The activities of the CISF personnel working under each Companies should minutely be watched and information about their intimacy with fertile groups, anti-social elements, trade union leaders etc. d) - Quarter Guard and Kote duty personnel to be formed amongst the loyal and officient staffs. e) - CISF intelligence work should be geared-up properly so that they are in a position to collect the most up to date and authentic information.
+Emphasis should be laid on area intelligence i.e. information about surrounding. f) - Proper training and intelligence input to the CISF personnel at all levels from constabulary to the Unit Commanders.
+Exchange of views on such matters. g) - Timely collection.
+Collation, evaluation, interpretation and dissemination of information are to be h) - A quick reaction team or striking reserve Forces are to be formed amongst the loyal and efficient staff.
 They should be available to counter any attack.
-The QRT should not be over stressed and should be thorough with handing of Arms. - Close watch, vigil are to be kept on disgruntled and on doubtful antecedent/characters. - If needed, personal CR dossier/files are to be maintained. j)
+The QRT should not be over stressed and should be thorough with handing of Arms. i) - Close watch, vigil are to be kept on disgruntled and on doubtful antecedent/characters.
+If needed, personal CR dossier/files are to be maintained. j)